jharwell/sierra/docs/src/tutorials/project/main-config/main.rst

    .. group-tab:: ROS1+Robot

-      An example main configuration file for the ROS1+Robot platform:
+      An example main configuration file for the ROS1+Robot engine:

       .. code-block:: YAML